olavim/react-tabbed-view/README.md

 #### TabbedView

-The root tab component.
+The root component.
 Children should be *Tab* components.

 **Prop**|**Type**|**Description**
 --------|--------|---------------